mr-kelly/KEngine/README.md

 CosmosEngine is a try to solve this problem.
 Its style is a develop solution of pure code.

+## Design Patterns

+* __Very Lightweight__ - Less is more.
+She love elegant and clean, she hate clumsy code
+* __Just Framework__ - No any specific functionalities like UI/2D Plugins
+* __Depend on third party plugins__ - You can use your favourite Plugins like NGUI, 2DToolkit or something else
+* __Modularized__ - Yes, she's clean.
+But you can dress the framework via add Modules

 ## Quick Start